 ASH: Oh!
 That sounds like it has promise!

-MELINDA: This might be good!
+MJ: This might be good!

 SEAN: There’s also the 3rd Arifureta manga, Gal Gohan 3, GIGANT 2, a 2nd Magic User: Reborn in Another World as a Max Level Wizard light novel, Miss Kobayashi’s Dragon Maid: Elma’s Office Lady Diary 3, Non Non Biyori 13, the 3rd Reincarnated As a Sword manga, and the 10th and final Toradora! light novel.
 (Yes, I know there are short story volumes.
 No, they aren’t.
 No, it’s unlikely they will be.)